otrv4/otrv4/otrv4.md

     is not NULL.
   * Add the MKmac key to list of pending MAC keys to be revealed.

 ### Revealing MAC Keys

 We reveal old MAC keys to provide forgeability of messages.
-Old MAC keys are keys for messages that have already been received, therefore will no longer be used to verify the authenticity of a message.
+Old MAC keys are keys for already received messages and, therefore, will no longer be used to verify the authenticity of the message.

 MAC keys are revealed with data messages.
 They are also revealed with heartbeat messages (data messages that encode a plaintext of zero length) if the receiver has not sent a message in a configurable amount of time.
-Put them (as a set of concatenated 20-byte values) into the "Old MAC keys to be revealed" section of the next Data Message you send.
+Put them (as a set of concatenated 64-byte values) into the "Old MAC keys to be revealed" section of the next Data Message you send.
-(TODO: our mac keys are not 20-bytes anymore)
+(TODO: confirm this size)

 A receiver can reveal a MAC key in the following case: